raj23manj/springBoot/jokesapp/README.md

   -  @Service
      @Primary // making it default if more beans of same impl, without others having an @primary mentioned
      //@Profile({"en", "default"})
-     // making one profile as default, when more @Primary are there public class PrimaryGreetingService implements GreetingService {
+     // making one profile as default, when more @Primary are there => wrong public class PrimaryGreetingService implements GreetingService {

          private GreetingRepository greetingRepository;